 In desperation, some developers have even embraced communal LPG systems which impose hideous running costs and emit far more carbon than the leading providers would have you believe.
 Claiming to be ‘greener’ than an oil boiler is hardly an endorsement for the widespread use of LPG!
 The proposed carbon intensity factors for SAP 10 demonstrate that a ground source heat pump would emit less than one quarter the carbon of a LPG boiler.
 Running costs would be less than half.
 The leading LPG provider may have some marketing muscle but they promote a fuel that must be quickly condemned to history.

 Of course, ground source heat pumps would offer the lowest running costs, maintenance costs and carbon emissions.
 Aren’t they the obvious answer?
-History tells us they have rarely been considered primarily because of the added cost of the ground array, typically a borehole for a new build dwelling given the modest size of most gardens.
-Thankfully, this will all now change as recent refinements to the Renewable Heat Incentive mean the ground arrays can be provided at zero cost to the house builder.
+History tells us they have rarely been considered primarily because of the added cost of the ground array, typically a borehole for a new-build dwelling given the modest size of most gardens.
+Thankfully, this will change as ground arrays can be provided at zero cost to the house builder.
 Yes, no cost at all.
-In other words, ground source heat pumps are now no more expensive than air source variants so why would anybody ever chose the less efficient option?
+In other words, ground source heat pumps are now no more expensive than air source variants.

-Funders can make a decent return especially as they could charge an annual connection fee.
+With the split ownership model – where an external funder can cover the cost of the ground array – funders can make a decent return especially as they could charge an annual connection fee.
 In some cases, this allows a subsidy towards the cost of the ground source heat pump too.
-And house builders and their SAP consultants are figuring out the specification of a ground source heat pump can allow savings to be made elsewhere in the build without compromising compliance with building regulations.
+And housebuilders and their SAP consultants are figuring out the specification of a ground source heat pump can allow savings to be made elsewhere in the build without compromising compliance with building regulations.
 What used to be the most expensive heating system choice actually turns out to be the cheapest.

 And the appeal doesn’t stop there.
 House purchasers will like the solution too.
 Each householder is free to source their electricity from their preferred provider so they can switch at will to secure the lowest cost heat.
-Government likes this flexibility.
-And the emergence of flexible tariffs, such as Octopus Agile, and the development of novel (and compact) thermal stores featuring phase change salts will allow owners to focus heat pump operation during periods of low cost (and low carbon) electricity.
-Government likes this too.
+The government likes this flexibility.
+And the emergence of flexible tariffs, such as Octopus Agile, and the development of novel (and compact) thermal storage featuring phase change salts will allow owners to focus heat pump operation during periods of low cost (and low carbon) electricity.
+The government likes this too.

 If there are to be 3m heat pumps installed in the 2020’s – and multiple studies from the Committee for Climate Change, National Grid and other key stakeholders reveal this to be necessary to meet over-arching carbon targets – it makes sense to choose the most efficient variant in order to limit the strain on generating capacity.
 Crucially, ground source heat pumps clearly have far more potential to participate in load shifting initiatives as their efficiency is not reduced during night-time operation.
 By contrast, an air source heat pump is stymied by the cooler night-time air temperature – it is typically 3C cooler at 2am than 2pm – which further exacerbates the efficiency difference.
 What’s more, most people are trying to sleep so won’t appreciate the noise from whirring air source fans.